 South Western Railway connections from London Waterloo to Salisbury take around one hour and 30 minutes to cover the 72-mile trip south-west to the Wiltshire town.
 Indirect connections via Basingstoke or Reading take two to three minutes longer.

 The South Western Railway timetable offers hourly direct trains from London to Salisbury from just after 8:00 a.m. to just before midnight.
 In addition, there are hourly indirect services to Salisbury via Basingstoke.
 The Sunday schedule offers direct trains from Waterloo every two hours, but there are more frequent indirect connections from London Paddington, changing at Reading.

 Departure train station: London Waterloo Station is located close to the Thames on the south side of central London, with city buses stopping at the adjacent terminus and Underground connections available on three lines.
 Paddington Station is west of the city centre, with five Underground lines and city bus stops on Praed Street.
 Both stations have coffee shops, WiFi, supermarkets, fast food restaurants and taxi ranks.

 Arrival train station: Salisbury Station is situated west of the town centre, with public transport links including a shuttle service to Stonehenge departing from the station entrance and local bus services leaving from stops on South Western Road and Fisherton Street.
 Passenger facilities include cash points, vending machines, a cafe and taxi ranks.

-When travelling this route, Omio customers are departing most frequently from London Victoria and arriving in Salisbury.
+Omio customers travelling this route depart most frequently from London Victoria and arrive in Salisbury.

 Here are some other resources that might have the information you need